 The main problem here is that only the largest companies could afford to install a fully customizable and multifunctional ERP system from the top providers, like SAP, Oracle or Epicor.
 The cost of integrating these systems with the current working conditions could take hundreds of thousands of dollars and several months of work.
 Running and using this software would also require having a team of specialists on staff who will be managing these complex solutions internally.

-For a medium or a small manufacturing company there is no need to use big and complex solutions.
+For a medium or a small manufacturing company, there is no need to use big and complex solutions.
 While they would lose out on some features, the extra work and money it would need is not worth it.
-The better option is to use a more simple MRP software, tailored specially for the needs of small and medium size manufacturers.
+The better option is to use a more simple MRP software, tailored especially for the needs of small and medium-size manufacturers.